 More Alphabet Soup of Terms

 With the development of virtualization, SDN technologies, and their ecology in recent years, more and more terms and changing of these terms are emerging .
 A lot of confusion rises due to the context in which these terms are used.
 Sometimes the latest term the industry uses is a particular technology such as VNF or a concept such as NFV.
 Terms rise and fall out of favor as the industry evolves.
-In recent years, terms such as openstack, NVF/VNF have become the industry’s favorite buzzword.
+In recent years, terms such as OpenStack, NVF/VNF have become the industry’s favorite buzzword.
 This raises the question - Just what is openstack, NVF/VNF and what are what is the relationships of these things with SDN?

 NFV: Networking Function Virtualization.

-NFV/VNF sounds like a new buzzword but it’s have around for years, see Figure 1.11.